radevsto/the_wall_construction/README.md

 of different mile-long sections of the wall(Wall profile), in feet.
 Each of these sections has its own construction crew that can add 1 foot of height per day.
-All crews work simultaneously (see examples), meaning all sections that aren’t completed (are less than 30 feet high) grow by 1 foot every day.
+All crews work simultaneously (see examples), meaning all sections that aren’t completed (are less than 30 feet Height) grow by 1 foot every day.
 When a section of the wall is completed, its crew is relieved.
 Each foot added uses 195 cubic yards of ice.
 To process one cubic yard, it costs the Night’s Watch 1900 "Gold Dragon" coins for salaries and food for the brothers who work on it.